Achronus/Portfolio/basic/data_structures/README.md

 # Data Structures

 The data structures within this folder are popular Python variants of common C#/C++ data structures.
 They use inheritance where possible to avoid duplication of similar code, where the parent classes are located within the `parent` folder.
-Each data structure has a core set functionality including: removing an item, adding an item, the size of the structure, finding/checking an item, and viewing the items within the structure.
+Each data structure has a core set of functionality including: removing an item, adding an item, checking the size of the structure, finding/peaking an item on the top or bottom of the structure, and analysing all the items within it.

 The data structures within this folder are as follows: